Protecting your private information is our priority.

 If you choose to correspond with us through email, we may retain the content of your email messages together with your email address and our responses.

-The Qpractice website may use “cookies” to help you personalize your online experience.
-A cookie is a text file that is placed on your hard disk by a web page server.
+The Qpractice website may use “cookies,” “pixels,” or other similar technologies to help you personalize your online experience (a “Cookie” or “Cookies”).
+A Cookie is a text file that is placed on your hard disk by a web page server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
-Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.
+Cookies are uniquely assigned to you and can only be read by a web server in the domain that issued the cookie to you.

-One of the primary purposes of cookies is to provide a convenience feature to save you time.
-The purpose of a cookie is to tell the Web server that you have returned to a specific page.
-For example, if you personalize Qpractice pages, or register with Qpractice site or services, a cookie helps Qpractice to recall your specific information on subsequent visits.
-This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, and so on.
-When you return to the same Qpractice website, the information you previously provided can be retrieved, so you can easily use the Qpractice features that you customized.
+One of the primary purposes of Cookies is to provide a convenience feature to save you time.
+The purpose of a Cookie is to tell the Web server that you have returned to a specific page.
+For example, if you personalize Qpractice pages or register with a Qpractice site or services, a Cookie helps Qpractice recall your specific information on subsequent visits.
+This simplifies the process of recording your personal information, such as billing addresses, shipping addresses, quiz sessions, and so on.
+When you return to the same Qpractice website, the information you previously provided can be retrieved, so you can easily use the customized Qpractice features.

-You have the ability to accept or decline cookies.
-Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-If you choose to decline cookies, you may not be able to fully experience the interactive features of the Qpractice services or websites you visit.
+You have the ability to accept or decline Cookies.
+Most Web browsers automatically accept Cookies, but you can usually modify your browser setting to decline Cookies if you prefer.
+If you choose to decline Cookies, you may not fully experience the interactive features of the Qpractice services or websites you visit.

 Security of your Personal Information

-Qpractice secures your personal information from unauthorized access, use or disclosure.
+Qpractice secures your personal information from unauthorized access, use, or disclosure.
 Neither Qpractice nor the Qpractice website stores credit card account information.
-All payments are transmitted securely via Secure Sockets Layer SSL, 128 bit encryption services.
+All payments are transmitted to our payment processors securely via Secure Sockets Layer SSL, 128-bit encryption services.
 Pages using this technology will have URLs that start with HTTPS instead of HTTP.
 The Qpractice website responds to Do Not Track signals from your browser if you choose to enable this.